 2 Ways to Clean A Pizza Stone

-A pizza stone is a handy kitchen tool that lets you make restaurant-quality pizzas with a home oven.
-When you cook a pizza on a pizza stone, you get a deliciously evenly cooked and crispy base.
+A pizza stone is a handy kitchen tool that helps make restaurant-quality pizzas with a home oven.
+You get a deliciously evenly cooked and crispy base when you cook a pizza on a stone.

-So, if a pizza stone makes a much better pizza, why isn’t everyone using them?
+So, if a pizza stone makes a much better pizza, why isn’t everyone using it?

 Clean A Pizza Stone pin2

 One of the most common misconceptions about pizza stones is that they are almost impossible to clean.
 But that’s just not true.
-Sure, you need to follow some basic rules when cleaning a pizza stone, but it’s actually quite straightforward.
-All will be revealed when you read this guide to how to clean a pizza stone.
+Sure, there are basic rules to follow when cleaning a pizza stone, but it’s straightforward.
+Here, we’ll divulge all the tips when you read this guide on how to clean a pizza stone.

 What are pizza stones made from

-To understand how to clean a pizza stone, it’s essential to know the characteristics of the substance you’re dealing with.
+Knowing the characteristics of the substance you’re dealing with can help you understand how to clean a pizza stone.
 A pizza stone is made from a thick, heavy sheet of stone, ceramic, or other dense and porous material.

-The magic of a pizza stone is that when you heat your oven and the pizza stone to a high temperature, the stone stores heat and transfers it to your pizza base evenly and consistently.
-In this way, the pizza stone mimics a classic brick pizza oven, and your pizza will have a crispy, brown, and delicious base.
+The magic of a pizza stone is that when you heat your oven and the pizza stone to a high temperature, it stores heat and transfers it to your pizza base evenly and consistently.
+With that, the pizza stone mimics a classic brick pizza oven, and your pizza will have a crispy, brown, and delicious base.

-Since a pizza stone is absorbent, food sticks to it easily.
-You can take steps to avoid this, like seasoning your pizza stone with oil.
+Additionally, food sticks to pizza stones readily since it is absorbent.
+But there are a few steps to avoid this, like seasoning your pizza stone with oil.
 But even a well-seasoned pizza stone gets dirty.
-Since pizzas cook at very high temperatures (around 500°F), it’s common for pizza stones to become covered with difficult to clean burnt dough and other materials.
+Since pizzas cook at very high temperatures (around 500°F), it’s common for pizza stones to become covered with difficult-to-clean burnt dough and other materials.

 What tools do you need to clean a pizza stone